 Self-branded as #BestOutsideofOmaha, the Frisco Classic strives to provide the best tournament experience outside the NCAA College Baseball World Series.

 The Lone Star Conference Men’s and Women’s Basketball Championship is the newest major sporting event on Frisco’s sports calendar, beginning in 2018.

 Contenders will vie for the No. 1 spot every spring at Comerica Center until at least 2020.
 The tournament will showcase the top eight men’s and top eight women’s teams, playing 14 games over four days.

 The winning teams move on to the NCAA Division II Men’s and Women’s Basketball Championships.

 The Lone Star Conference is an 11-member NCAA Division II league with university members in Texas, Oklahoma and New Mexico.

-Dr Pepper Arena and the Frisco Conference Center are home to one of the biggest events of the sports year — the internationally known WOGA Classic, a prestigious gymnastics competition for world-class athletes.
+Ford Center at The Star is home to one of the biggest events of the sports year — the internationally known WOGA Classic, a prestigious gymnastics competition for world-class athletes.

 The Classic is sponsored by WOGA Gymnastics, which is home to back-to-back Olympic gold medalists Nastia Liukin and Carly Patterson.